gregwebs/haskell-sphinx-client/README.md

 A haskell implementation of a [sphinx full text search](http://sphinxsearch.com) client.
+Sphinx is a very fast and featureful full-text search daemon.
 Compatible with sphinx version 1.1.
 [On hackage](http://hackage.haskell.org/package/sphinx).

 Usage
 -----
-`query` will execute a single query
+`query` executes a single query.
 `runQueries` executes multiple queries at once (create them with `addQuery`)

-In extended mode you may want to escape a query with `escapeString`
+In extended mode you may want to escape special query characters with `escapeString`

 `buildExcerpts` creates highlighted excerpts